Our Cold Casting Process

 After the final handwork

-If a plate breaks in my lifetime, I replace it.
+If a plate breaks, we'll replace it.